 Your hospital or physician may let you rent a TENS unit.
 This option may be ideal if you want to try something out before deciding to buy one.

 It is impossible to know if a TENS unit will help in your specific circumstances, but it is an option if you are open to it.
-My experiences with it are conflicted, but I am glad that I used it and had it as an option.
+I have had conflicting experiences with it, but I am glad that I used it and had it as an option.
 It is a good thing to be aware of and keep in mind, along with your other pain relief techniques.